Justin is an experienced freelance music producer, sound engineer and independent recording artist.

 After teaming up with production company PP Music, Justin wrote music for a range of their products that encompassed orchestral scoring and sound design for film trailers and a variety of TV program music.
 His catalogue of work is used world-wide.

 Justin’s teaching experience at several schools and colleges in the Northwest contributed to the provision of a consultancy service for the government scheme ‘Myplace’ – delivering seminars and support to organisations wishing to set up new recording studios in youth centres all over the UK.
-Following on from this, he secured a lecturing role at Salford University, teaching music technology on the BA Music degree.
+Following on from this, he secured a part-time lecturing role at Salford University, teaching music technology on the BA Music degree.

 Justin’s multi-instrumental and composition skills have paved the way for several side-projects.
 ‘Just’ has generated two albums ‘10 Rooms’ and ‘12 Gaps’ that sit comfortably alongside his film & TV output in establishing his ability to write dynamic and original atmospheric music for picture.
 ‘10 Rooms’ has a collective integrity, with each piece being a sonic representation of a physical space.
 They are emotionally charged instrumental soundscapes, music for your inner films and described as a “carefully balanced marriage of acoustic and electronic instrumentation, whose offspring hint at other places, other spaces and other rooms”.
 ‘12 Gaps’ moves away from relying on electronica, combining wistful and wily cinematic music and songs, that range from sublime spaciousness to powerful punches.

 Messrs Kelly I.A. & Richards J.V.M.